tinestaric/BCAppManagement/Scripts/Upgrade BC Version/ReadMe.md

 ## 6. Run the "Upgrade Control Add-Ins.ps1"

 ## 7. Check if NTLM Authentication and API Services are enabled in the BC Administration Tool
+ - Check all AAD settings, and reset them.

+## 8. Set IIS Instance Settings
+ - Stop the IIS instance
+ - Override files in wwwroot folder with files in WebPublish folder.
+WebPublish is in the install directory.
+This is only necessary for non-default instances, as default instance is updated during the installation of new BC version
+ - Set correct ports and authentication method in navsettings.json which is in the instance folder in wwwroot
+ - for AAD set AadApplicationId and AadAuthorityUri, this is mandatory for default instance as well
 ## 8. Enjoy!